dwyl/start-here/README.md

 + Interactive Workshop: https://github.com/jlord/git-it-electron
 + [@NataliaLKB](https://github.com/NataliaLKB)'s Tutorial: https://github.com/NataliaLKB/learn-git-basics

+### Design

+Building something for _someone else_ is hard.
+You don't necessarily know that people.
+Worrying about someone else's _"experience"_ with your app can be a full-time job.
+However, it is an essential process for everyone involved in software to partake in.
+The very best pieces of software are differentiated by the quality of their **User Experience design**.

+ Experiences are, by nature, personal, contextual, ephemeral, and affected by things beyond our control.
+The job of designing one is essentially one of embodying the _real people_ that will be using your product and imagining what the experience would be like for them.
+You should try to take into account as much contextual information about your users state of mind, occupation, preference towards sans-serif fonts etc. These details will weave a picture of the real humans on the other end of your app and help you make decisions about site structure and navigation as other less obvious things like content hierarchy: _what should the user see first?_

 ## Ready to Get Involved?

 If you want to help improve any aspect of the code, **star :star: this repo on GitHub** and _we will add you to the organisation_.